Please enable JavaScript to ensure auto alt text generation works properly

 What is an Interview as a Service (IaaS) provider?

 Interview as a Service is a scalable solution to run expert-led interviews without draining your internal team.
 IaaS providers offer outsourced interviewers—typically trained subject-matter experts—who conduct structured interviews on your behalf.
 These aren’t generic recruiters or AI bots.
-They’re real engineers, sales leaders, or role-specific professionals who follow your rubrics, ask smart follow-ups, and deliver objective, calibrated feedback.
+They’re real engineers, sales leaders, or role-specific professionals who follow your rubrics, ask smart follow-ups, and deliver structured, calibrated feedback.

 1. Karat